While source code is critical for user autonomy, it isn’t required to evaluate software security or understand run-time behavior.

 strace won’t always exercise all code paths or find edge-cases.
 Fuzzing helps bridge this gap: it automates the process of causing a program to fail by generating random or malformed data to feed it.
 Researchers then study failures and failure-conditions to isolate a bug.

 Fuzzing doesn’t necessarily depend on access to source code, as it is a black-box technique.
-Fuzzers like American Fuzzy Loop (AFL) normally use special builds, but other fuzzing setups can work with just about any binaries.
-In fact, some types of fuzz tests (e.g. fuzzing an API for a web service) hardly need any implementation details.
+Fuzzers like American Fuzzy Loop (AFL) normally use special fuzz-friendly builds, but other fuzzing setups can work with just about any binaries.
+In fact, some types of fuzz tests (e.g. fuzzing a web API) hardly need any implementation details.

 Fuzzing frequently catches bugs that are only apparent by running a program, not by reading source code.
 Even so, the biggest beneficiaries of fuzzing are open source projects. cURL, OpenSSL, web browsers, text rendering libraries (HarfBuzz, FreeType) and toolchains (GCC, Clang, the official Go toolchain, etc.) are some notable examples.